umbraco/UmbracoDocs/umbraco-deploy/installing-deploy/install-configure.md

 ---
-description: "Steps to how to install and configure Umbraco Deploy"
+description: "Steps on how to install and configure Umbraco Deploy"
 ---

 # Installing Umbraco Deploy